 Providing as much information as possible on a regular basis.

-Keeping them focused with short-term objectives and goals, while at the same time helping them to see the bigger picture.
+Keeping them focused on short-term objectives and goals, while at the same time helping them to see the bigger picture.

 Quickly addressing rumours.